Kunta-tech/shellder/README.md

 - Application Runner

-mycelium::run() helper for simple startup and shutdown logic.
+shellder::run() helper for simple startup and shutdown logic.

 - Testing Utilities

 Helpers to swap dependencies with mocks for unit testing.

 # 💡 Vision
-Mycelium aims to be a batteries-included application framework inspired by Spring, but fully Rust-idiomatic:
+Shellder aims to be a batteries-included application framework inspired by Spring, but fully Rust-idiomatic:

 - Clear compile-time safety
 - Minimal runtime overhead